Zhu Zhisong: Career

 After graduating from Harbin Institute of Technology in 1989, Zhu was despatched to the 800th Research Institute of Shanghai Space Administration (now Shanghai Academy of Spaceflight Technology), where he successively worked as a technician, deputy director of the Research Laboratory, director of the Research Laboratory, deputy chief technologist of the institute, deputy director and then director of the Overall Institute.
 At there, Zhu eventually became director in November 2008.

 Zhu got involved in politics in May 2014, when he was appointed deputy head of the Organization Department of the CCP Shanghai Municipal Committee.
 He became governor of Minhang District, a district under the jurisdiction of Shanghai, in December 2015, and then party secretary, the top political position in the district, beginning in May 2017.
 In August 2019, he was made deputy secretary-general of Shanghai but has held the position for only more than a year.
 In August 2021, he was admitted to member of the CCP Shanghai Committee, the city's top authority.
 He also served as party secretary of Pudong New Area, director of the management committee of China (Shanghai) Pilot Free Trade Zone, director and party secretary of the Lingang New Area Management Committee of China (Shanghai) Pilot Free Trade Zone, and director of Yangshan Special Comprehensive Bonded Zone Management Committee.

 Downfall

 On 27 November 2024, Zhu was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

 On 10 June 2025, Zhu was expelled from the CCP and removed from public office.

+On 23 June 2026, Zhu was sentenced to death with a two-year reprieve for bribery by Nanchang Intermediate People's Court.